Knee surgery and sports traumatology

 • cartilage cell transplants, microfracturing, abrasion arthroplasty)

-Disease patterns and therapy options around the knee joint
+Disease patterns and treatment options for the knee joint

 Dr. med.
 Volker Stoll